 While adequate fiber intake can help you achieve your weight loss goals, keeping track of your weight loss progress lets you know if your meal plan approach is somewhat effective.
 What if we told you you could monitor your progress right from your mobile phone?
 Sounds exciting, right?

 We found that many people struggle to keep track of their weight loss journeys, causing them to backslide along the line, as they have no reason to stay motivated.
-This led us to develop Strive a Fitness Competition App that allows you to keep track of weight loss metrics like Weight, Body Fat percentage, Body Mass Index (BMI) that integrates with Smart Scales and allows you to manually weigh in.
+This led us to develop Strive a Weight Loss Challenge App that allows you to keep track of weight loss metrics like Weight, Body Fat percentage, Body Mass Index (BMI) that integrates with Smart Scales and allows you to manually weigh in.
 The app also integrates with the Health App on your iPhone which allows access to your number of steps, exercise minutes, move calories burned if you have any Smart Watches that records your exercise activities such as the Apple Watch.

 Strive allows you to participate in competitions with friends and family in a leaderboard format from 1 week to 10 weeks for multiple health and fitness competition types: